Listings: Outdoors

-Friends of Porter Valley January Walk: Sue Turner will be leading our next walk entitled “An introduction to the Porter Valley’s Heritage and Winter Wildlife “, on Saturday 7th January.
-It will start from the Park entrance at Hunters Bar at 10.30 am.
-Details of other activities can be found in the FoPV website.
+Wadsley and Loxley Commoners, Work Day (birch scrub removal) on the Common, meet at Long Lane car park.
+Sun 10 Dec - 10am to 3pm, tools and gloves provided, 2348425.

-YRC: Resolved to get out to new places, meet new people?
-The Yorkshire Ramblers’ Club would welcome you.
-Club cottages in Lakes and Dales.
-Year-round meets across Britain and overseas.
-Next available are Cairngorms and Snowdonia in February and Spain in March.
-Try yrc.org.uk, facebook/yrcuk, membership@yrc.org.uk or locally, Michael 07814010165.
+Next Steps?: Yorkshire Ramblers’ Club, an established sociable group, welcomes hillwalkers and mountaineers.Year-round meets across Britain and overseas.
+Next weekend meets are Upper Wharfedale (8-10 Dec) and Langdale (5-7 Jan).
+Next year: Scotland, Calpe, Nepal and Romania.
+Club cottages in the Lakes and Dales.
+Try yrc.org.uk, facebook.com/yrcuk,membership@yrc.org.uk (Helen) or 07814010165 (Michael).

-WALKS BY TRAIN: Walkers are being invited to discover the South and West Yorkshire countryside using public transport in the New Year on a series of eight railway rambles with the Penistone Line Partnership.
-Most walks are on public rights of way along the Penistone Line between Sheffield, Barnsley and Huddersfield and all are accessible by departing from SHEFFIELD and MEADOWHALL stations on Saturdays.
+AUTUMN WALKS BY TRAIN: Walkers are being invited to discover the South and West Yorkshire countryside using public transport over the autumn on a series of nine railway rambles with the Penistone Line Partnership.
+Most walks follow public rights of way between stations along the scenic Penistone Line linking Sheffield, Barnsley, Penistone and Huddersfield.
+All are accessible by departing from SHEFFIELD and MEADOWHALL stations on Saturdays.
+Some walks also take place in North Nottinghamshire, Derbyshire and Lincolnshire.
 All are welcome, the walks are free but fares apply.
-A free leaflet is available by text to 07908 - 450444.
-WEBSITE: www.penline.co.uk
+A free leaflet is available by text to 07908 - 450444. website: www.penline.co.uk

-Botanical Gardens volunteer working Wednesday’s: First working Wednesday 18th January 2017. www.fobssheffield.co.uk

 Friends of the Botanical Gardens (FOBS): volunteer working days, beginners and experienced gardeners are welcome to join us in the Sheffield Botanical Gardens on Wednesdays, 10am to noon.
+Volunteers welcome at other times too, see website for details.
 Approach from the Thompson road Garden Entrance (off Ecclesall Road) and walk up the drive past the South Lodge, through the ‘behind the scenes’ Green Iron Gate (next to the toilet block on your right) and go up to the greenhouse.
 Tools are provided but wear appropriate clothing including sturdy footwear and bring gardening gloves.
-We look forward to meeting you. www.fobssheffield.co.uk
+We look forward to meeting you.
+Visit fobssheffield.co.uk for more information.

-Speeddatewalking: Over 40’s Sat Monthly Friendly Boots essential.
-Canine companions welcome Tel Karen on 07971 881251 to register.
+YARNSTORMING: The Yarnstormers are back for Nether Edge Festival.
+Knitted, crochet or sewn birds and animals are decorating our local trees on the theme ‘Trees are our friends: We love ‘em and need ‘em’.
+Walking / trail maps of the Yarnstorming will be available in baskets in Nether Edge shops and cafes.
+See www.netheredgefestival.co.uk for details or Facebook/netheredgefestival.

+Woodcraft Folk: is for kids and teenagers who like wild swimming, outdoor cooking, crafts, songs, friendship and care about peace, cooperation and equality.
+We have different groups for ages 6 to 15 years.
+12-15 years (Venturers), 9-12 years (Pioneers) 6-9 years (Elfins) on Mondays, Tuesdays or Wednesdays in Meerbrook, Ecclesall, and Nether Edge and in parks and the peaks.
+Parents and kids are involved in planning each term and support group nights on a rota basis. £20 to £25 a term.
+To know more email sheffieldporter@woodcraft.org.uk or call/text 07900057165 also see www.woodcraft.org.uk

 Muck In Days: are run by the National Trust staff at Longshaw and the Eastern Moors Partnership team, which is a joint initiative between the RSPB and the National Trust.
 They aim to give people of all ages and backgrounds an opportunity to volunteer in some of the Peak District’s most beautiful landscapes.
 Tasks are all family friendly and directly lead to the improvement of the environment for people and for wildlife.
 Youngsters taking part regularly in the Muck In Days can become Junior Rangers, working towards stickers, badges and even a Junior Ranger T-shirt!
 All are welcome to join us at this free event.
 Simply call 01433 631757 or email jenny.gerrans@nationaltrust.org.uk to book your place and get information about meeting place.
 You can stay and help the rangers for as little or as long as you like, so bring food and drinks to suit your own needs.
 Children must be accompanied by a responsible adult, and wear suitable outdoor clothing.
 To find out more about our monthly Muck In Days, please visit www.nationaltrust.org.uk/longshaw